 A Dependent Care FSA must be suspended while you are on leave.
 Claims incurred during leave are not reimbursable.
-To reinstate your FSA, you must notify HSS within 30 days of your return to work.
+To reinstate your FSA you must notify HSS within 30 days of your return to work.
 Reinstatement of a Dependent Care FSA is only allowed on a go-forward basis.
-You may reinstate at the original bi-weekly FSA deduction amount or you can increase bi-weekly FSA deductions (up to a maximum of \$192.30) for July-December 2012.
-If you increase deductions, total contributions from July to December 2012 must equal, and cannot exceed, the amount that you designated during Open Enrollment.
+You may reinstate at the original bi-weekly FSA deduction amount or you can increase bi-weekly FSA deductions (up to a maximum of \$192.30) for the remainder of the plan year.
+If you increase deductions, total plan year contributions must equal, and cannot exceed, the amount you designated during Open Enrollment.